 In 2003-04, 2005-06 and 2008 squadrons from the 9th/12th fought in Iraq (2003-14), equipped with Combat Vehicle Reconnaissance (Tracked) vehicles.
 Several squadrons also served in Afghanistan (2001-14) in 2011.

-Explore the history and collections of the 9th/12th Royal Lancers (Prince of Wales’s) by visiting Derby Museum and Art Gallery.
+Discover more about the 9th/12th Royal Lancers (Prince of Wales’s) by visiting the Royal Lancers Museum, based at Derby Museum and Art Gallery.